Cyber-Intruder/DmarcHunter/README.md

 Non-authoritative answer:
 DMARC Record:
         ";p=reject;pct=100;rua=mailto:dmarc@github.com"
-The current DMARC policy for this domain is REJECT
+The current DMARC policy for this domain is REJECT.
 For more information about this domain, visit: https://who.is/whois/github.com
 ==================================================
 Domain: example.com